-Applicant: The entity that submits the application to ARPA-E. In the case of a Project Team, the Applicant is the lead organization listed on the application.
+Applicant: The Small Business Concern that submits the application to ARPA-E. In the case of a Project Team, the Applicant is the lead organization listed on the application.

 Application: The entire submission received by ARPA-E, including the Concept Paper, Full Application, and Reply to Reviewer Comments.